Who is Responsible? The Data, Models, Users or Regulations? A Comprehensive Survey on Responsible Generative AI for a Sustainable Future: Methodology

-\paragraph{Objectives and Review Questions.} This article conducts a literature review of RAI in the post-GPT period and the synthesis of the findings.
-We address the following key questions: \begin{itemize}[leftmargin=*, nosep] \item \textbf{RQ1:} What are the dominant themes, risks, and controls in RAI for GenAI and multimodal systems since late 2022? \item \textbf{RQ2:} Which evaluation facets and metrics are most commonly reported, and where are the gaps? \item \textbf{RQ3:} What evidence types (empirical, analytical, normative) underpin claims about RAI effectiveness? \item \textbf{RQ4:} How can these findings be organized into a practical framework for research and governance? \end{itemize}
+This review adheres to the PRISMA guidelines \cite{page2021prisma} to ensure a transparent, reproducible, and rigorous synthesis of evidence. { This study follows established methodological recommendations for performing systematic reviews within the computer science community \cite{keele2007guidelines}.
+To ensure comprehensive and consistent reporting, the structural framework was modeled after previous extensive surveys in the domain.
+The mapping procedure utilized in this review is organized into four interconnected phases that covering objectives (\cref{sec:objectives}), search strategy (\cref{sec:search_strategy}), eligibility criteria (\cref{sec:eligibility}), and study selection (\cref{sec:study_selection}) which are visualized in the methodological flow (Appendix Figure 1) and detailed throughout \cref{sec:method}. }

-\paragraph{Scope and Protocol.} The review protocol, including sources, screening rules, and the synthesis plan, was prespecified in line with established computer science review guidance \cite{boland2017doing,keele2007guidelines}, and we followed a structured literature review rather than a traditional systematic mapping study or an empirical meta analysis.
-We mainly focused on literature published from November~2022 through August~2025 to capture rapid methodological and governance developments associated with contemporary generative models.
-Foundational work published before 2022 was selectively included to define terms, situate concepts, and trace relevant intellectual lineages.
-We conducted a narrative and thematic synthesis aligned with the research questions and did not perform a meta analysis because of heterogeneity in study designs, measures, and outcomes.
+\paragraph{Research Questions Formulation} This study conducts a literature review of ResGenAI in the post-GPT period and synthesizes the findings.
+We address the following key questions: \textbf{RQ1:} What are the dominant themes, risks, and controls in ResGenAI and multimodal systems since late 2022? \textit{Motivation}: { The rapid transition of GenAI from research to production has outpaced traditional risk taxonomies, necessitating a contemporary synthesis of how multimodal and agentic systems introduce qualitatively new failure modes beyond predictive ML.}